 I consider chloroform a most valuable anaesthetic, and far superior to any other agent in certain conditions; but its toxicity is liable to produce spasm, and its low volatility and consequent slow elimination make it a dangerous drug even in the hands of the most experienced if used for full induction in all cases.
-Very many patients can be safely anaesthetized with chloroform alone, but the administrator should never proceed to induce anaesthesia with this agent unless he is prepared to change to other average and the should be safely as a start of the should be safely as a start of the safely as a start of to change to ether or ethyl chloride, or both, should indications for this change arise.
+Very many patients can be safely anaesthetized with chloroform alone, but the administrator should never proceed to induce anaesthesia with this agent unless he is prepared to change to ether or ethyl chloride, or both, should indications for this change arise.